 Seattle Indoor Public Pools

-City of Seattle Parks and Recreation offers group and private swim lessons as an inexpensive option and there are several facilities to choose from.
-One of the more popular indoor pools is Meadowbrook, in northeast Seattle.
-The instruction program includes tots lessons for kids ages 6 months to 4 as well as kinder, youth and competitive stroke lessons.
+The City of Seattle Parks and Recreation offers group and private swim lessons as an inexpensive option and there are several facilities to choose from.
+One of the more popular indoor pools is Meadowbrook in Northeast Seattle.
+The instruction program includes tot lessons for kids ages 6 months to 4 years old as well as kinder lessons for ages 4-5, beginning swimmer for ages 6-16, diving lessons and private and semi-private lessons.

 10515 35th Ave.
 N.E.